taranjeet/code-snippets/README.md

 ## What problem does it solves?

-Many times, I need to bookmark some link, or save a StackOverflow or look into some codebase.
-I realized this repo, mainly because of the two reasons
+Many times, I need to bookmark some link(and then later on search), or save a StackOverflow answer or look into some codebase.
+I realized this can be created as a repo, mainly because of the two reasons

-* Sometimes the time spent to figure out a way to do X thing was actually more than the time involved in implementing that solution
+* Sometimes the time spent to figure out a way to do a particular thing is actually more than the time involved in implementing it.

-* I had no repository of how I approached a problem(sometimes tricky) in the past.
+* I do not maintain any documentation of how I approached a problem(sometimes tricky) in the past.

 This repository now acts as a central place for all the codebase that I keep on writing so that future lookups become easy.